Five Wickedly Delicious Halloween Cocktails [RECIPES]

 Subscribe to 98.1 The Hawk on

-The Otesaga Spookytini- This drink comes to us from the Otesaga Resort Hotel (reportedly haunted by friendly spirits) right up the road in Cooperstown!
+This drink comes to us from the Otesaga Resort Hotel which is not only a quick trip up the road in Cooperstown, but also *supposedly* haunted by friendly spirits.

 2 oz. apple-flavored vodka such as Stoli Gala Apple